mirxaxayn/Wikipedia/README.md

-# Wikipedia by Mirxa Xayn
+# Wikipedia Search in Asp.net MVC by Mirxa Xayn
 This is an Asp.net mvc project.

 1. In this project, i use Entity Framework Code First Approach.